Anof-cyber/PyCript-Docs/docs/workflow.md

 !!! info "Info"

-    The current extension does not offer direct support for parsing multipart requests for parameters.
-However, you have the option to manually parse the request body using either the complete body or a custom request method within your script.
+    The version 1.0 support multipart form data as well.
+Multi part form can have file upload data as well, It is recommended to add the file upload parameter name in the parameter exclusion list.